awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 ### Specifying or changing the Parameter Store default tier \(AWS CLI\)<a name="parameter-store-tier-changing-cli"></a>

-The following procedure shows how to use the AWS CLI to change the default parameter tier setting for the current Amazon Web Services account and AWS Region\.
+The following procedure shows how to use the AWS CLI to change the default parameter tier setting for the current AWS account and AWS Region\.

 **To specify or change the Parameter Store default tier using the AWS CLI**

-1. Open the AWS CLI and run the following command to change the default parameter tier setting for a specific AWS Region in an Amazon Web Services account\.
+1. Open the AWS CLI and run the following command to change the default parameter tier setting for a specific AWS Region in an AWS account\.

    ```
    aws ssm update-service-setting --setting-id arn:aws:ssm:region:account-id:servicesetting/ssm/parameter-store/default-parameter-tier --setting-value tier-option